matthewkrikorian/cs440-assignment-1/README.md

 `build` — Holds all of the `.o` files that are used when compiling

 `bin` — Holds all of the `.exe` files that are used to execute the search program

+`tex` — Hold the `.tex` file as well as all the related images used in the document